Betrayal Trauma Recovery for the Betrayer: An RN Reiki Master Explains the Real Work of Genuine Accountability and Lasting Change

 Frequently Asked Questions

-What if the person I hurt does not want to repair the relationship?
+What should I do if the person I hurt does not want to repair the relationship?

-Your recovery work as the betrayer is yours to do regardless of what the person you hurt decides about the relationship.
-Their decision about whether to repair, limit contact, or end the relationship entirely is theirs to make based on their own needs and their own assessment of the conditions for repair β€” and it is not something you can or should try to influence through your recovery work.
-Doing your healing work in order to earn repair is a form of transactional thinking that keeps the focus on your own outcomes rather than on genuine change.
-Doing your healing work because you are committed to understanding yourself honestly and becoming someone whose actions match your values β€” regardless of what that produces in terms of relationship outcomes β€” is the version that actually produces genuine change.
+The recovery work as the betrayer belongs to the betrayer regardless of what the person who was hurt decides about the relationship.
+Their decision about whether to repair, limit contact, or end the relationship entirely is theirs to make based on their own needs and assessment of the conditions for repair β€” and it is not something to be influenced through recovery work.
+Doing this healing work in order to earn repair is a form of transactional thinking that keeps the focus on outcomes for the betrayer rather than on genuine change.
+Doing it because there is genuine commitment to understanding what happened honestly and becoming someone whose actions match their values β€” regardless of what that produces relationally β€” is the version that actually produces genuine change.

 Betrayal trauma recovery for the betrayer is not about feeling better.
 It is about becoming genuinely different β€” through honest self-examination, real accountability, and the kind of sustained change that demonstrates, over time and through behavior rather than words, that the person who made those choices has genuinely reckoned with them and built something more honest in their place.

 The work is hard.
-It requires confronting yourself in your worst moments with more honesty than most people are comfortable bringing to their own self-examination.
-It requires tolerating the ongoing consequences of what you did without seeking relief on a timeline that serves you rather than the person you hurt.
-And it requires doing all of this in the context of your own healing work β€” not through the relationship with the person you harmed.
+It requires confronting oneself in the worst moments with more honesty than most people are comfortable bringing to their own self-examination.
+It requires tolerating the ongoing consequences of what happened without seeking relief on a timeline that serves the betrayer rather than the person who was hurt.
+And it requires doing all of this in a separate healing process β€” not through the relationship with the person who was harmed.

 πŸ’™